WSPluta/oci-devops-oke/hols/devops/deploy/deploy.md

   ![xxx](images/xxx.png)

-4. Take a look, there are one stage: **Deploy with Kustomize**.
+4. Take a look, there is one stage: **Deploy with Kustomize**.
 This stage will deploy with Kustomize to the Kubernetes Cluster.

   ![xxx](images/xxx.png)